Sign in

 If you want to learn more, please visit our website.

-Many cosmetic and health supplement companies, especially startups see an OEM partner relationship a way to grow their business and expand their markets.
-However, just like any relationship, sometimes it works well and others not realising their goals.
+Many cosmetic and health supplement companies, especially startups see an OEM partner relationship as a way to grow their business and expand their markets.
+However, just like any relationship, sometimes it works well and others not realizing their goals.

 Here is a guide on the Pros and Cons of Cosmetic OEM, and what you should consider before making a deal.